-JW Marriott Desert Ridge, Phoenix (Prices & Photos)
+JW Marriott Phoenix Desert Ridge Resort & Spa, Phoenix (Prices & Photos)

-JW Marriott Scottsdale Camelback Inn Resort & Spa (Prices & Photos)
+JW Marriott Scottsdale Camelback Inn Resort & Spa, Scottsdale (Prices & Photos)

 While not quite as defined as a “river,” the JW Marriott Scottsdale Camelback Inn Resort & Spa has a lazy river feature and a great bar right next to the pool.
 This is an award-winning Paradise Valley resort that’s perfect for a golf or spa destination.
 The outdoor pools here are heated, the 32,000-square-foot spa has a lap pool, and some of the large casitas and suites have their very own private pools.
 This is a great place to kick back to relax and enjoy the desert scenery.
 The resort also offers complimentary shuttle service to two 18-hole championship golf courses and offers easy access to garden terraces, desert trails, and lush grounds.

-Phoenix Marriott Resort Tempe at the Buttes (Prices & Photos)
+Phoenix Marriott Resort Tempe at the Buttes, Tempe (Prices & Photos)